VUbels/Higgins_Lab/Alignment_Pipeline/README.md

 This script automates the alignment of scRNA-seq fastq files using kb count.
 It processes multiple subfolders in an input directory and saves the results to a specified output directory.
 Optionally, the script can build reference files using kb ref.
-Run Alignment_DropletRemoval if filter is not used and/or droplet based sequencing techniquen is used.
+Run Alignment_DropletRemoval if filter is not used and/or droplet based sequencing technique is used.

 Usage